Amid crippling sanctions, Cuba deploys oxen, wood-fired ovens to overcome fuel crisis

 Some cement factories have decreased production, the construction minister told a state broadcaster this week.
 A large steel factory in Havana has stopped operating altogether, a worker there told Reuters.

-Supervisors at two large hotel construction sites in Havana said building brigades from outside the city had been ordered to stay home because of a lack of fuel for transport and for working all the machines at full capacity.
+Supervisors at two large hotel construction sites in Havana said building brigades from outside the city had been ordered to stay home because of a lack of fuel for transport and for operating machinery at full capacity.
 The sites were operating with one shift instead of two or three.

-Other branches of the dominant state sector are also telling workers to stay at home until further notice because of drastic cuts in public transport.
+Other branches of the dominant state sector also told workers to stay home until further notice because of drastic cuts in public transport.

-“If they don’t need me right now, then I’d far rather not have to fight to catch a ride from a bus top overflowing with people, especially given this heat,” said Rosario, 32, who said her state news outlet had sent her home with her full salary.
+“If they don’t need me right now, then I’d far rather not have to fight to catch a ride from a bus stop overflowing with people, especially given this heat,” said Rosario, 32, who said her employer had sent her home with her full salary.

 She declined to give her full name for fear of retribution.

-Some state workplaces, universities and schools have simply cut hours to save electricity and provide some relief to public transport at peak commute hours.
+Some state workplaces, universities and schools have simply cut hours to save electricity and provide some relief to public transport at peak commuting hours.

 Cuba’s Communist government last week announced that U.S. sanctions on oil shipments to the island meant it had not secured enough for September.

+Foreign Minister Bruno Rodriguez said on Friday the intensity and scale of the sanctions were “unprecedented,” speaking at a news conference on the cost of the more than 50-year-old U.S. embargo ahead of a United Nations General Assembly vote on it.

+For 27 years, the UNGA has called for an end to the embargo in the annual vote.

-President Miguel Diaz-Canel said this was not a return to the depths of the crisis Cuba suffered in the 1990s after the collapse of its former benefactor, the Soviet Union.
+President Miguel Diaz-Canel has said the fuel shortage does not spell a return to the depths of the crisis Cuba suffered in the 1990s after the collapse of its former benefactor, the Soviet Union.
 Sufficient fuel shipments have been secured for next month.

-Pavel Vidal, a former Cuban central bank economist who teaches at Colombia’s Universidad Javeriana Cali, said a rare advantage of a centrally planned economy like Cuba’s was that is did enable the government to “orientate what little resources it has to the country’s essential priorities” in a crisis.
+Pavel Vidal, a former Cuban central bank economist who teaches at Colombia’s Universidad Javeriana Cali, said a rare advantage of a centrally planned economy like Cuba’s is that it enables the government to “orientate what little resources it has to the country’s essential priorities” in a crisis.

 Many Cubans fear the government is bracing for the economic situation to remain dire or worsen.